phoenix0706/DSA-Notes/Hashing/Check_duplicates_within_k_distance.md

 Here we will be using the unordered map which contains

+For every element, we need to check only the last Occurence or the Last index where this element has occurred before.
+We can use a hashmap which will tell us the Last occurrence where this element has occurred.

+We just need to calculate the distance between current Occurence and Last Occurence of Current Element.

+If this Distance <= k, we have found a valid pair.
+We will return true.
+Otherwise, We will return false because we are now sure that we have not found any valid pair of equal elements whose distance btw them is <= k.

 key--> element of an array

 value--> index of element in array